queens-ewb/Member-Learning/scheduled-sessions/01 - Hello QEWB/readme.md

 Desired Outcomes
 ----------------

- * A session in which QEWB is acurately represented.
+ * A session in which the awesomeness of QEWB is acurately represented.
  * Prospective members highly engaged.
  * Improvements to portfolios spreads ownership, investment, and responsibility broadly accross the member base.